 Figure 8: ATO as a percentage of overall login traffic is surging in travel and hospitality.

-Next week we will share more information on how the shift to digital business in the face of the coronavirus pandemic is impacting different vertical markets, and we will discuss how the situation is evolving.
+Part 3 of the COVID-19 blog series shares more information on how the shift to digital business in the face of the coronavirus pandemic is impacting different vertical markets, and we will discuss how the situation is evolving.
 You can subscribe to the PerimeterX blog to stay up to date.